 Rating scales should be defined by benchmarks for each question.
 Benchmarks are suggested answers to the questions that are linked to the rating scale.
 Benchmarks provide a frame of reference for assessing the candidate’s responses objectively and consistently.
 There should usually be at least three suggested answers for each question: a superior, a satisfactory, and an unsatisfactory response.

-In the Examples a five-point rating scale was used.
+In the examples a five-point rating scale was used.
 Benchmarks were developed for five points (superior answer), three points (satisfactory answer), and one point (unsatisfactory answer).
-To develop benchmarks, using the guide below, ask SMEs to create answers that fit the different levels of the rating scale.
+To develop benchmarks, using the guide below, ask subject matter experts (SMEs) to create answers that fit the different levels of the rating scale.
 If the questions have been used in interviews previously, SMEs may use actual answers they have heard from candidates.

 It is not essential to describe the 4 or 2-level answers, because the 5, 3, and 1 answers give adequate anchor points for making a rating decision on any of the levels.
 The 3-level benchmark is usually the easiest to develop, so try describing that answer first.
 Example answers should fit the requirements of the job.
 Superior answers should not far exceed the requirements, and unsatisfactory answers should not be so low that they do not help distinguish between candidates.
 Also, try to avoid making the superior answer a more sophisticated or simply reworded version of the satisfactory answer.
 Organizational jargon, acronyms, and slang should be avoided.
 Developing benchmarks is also a method of evaluating the interview questions.
 If it is too difficult to determine the benchmark answers for a particular question, the question should be reviewed for possible revision or elimination.